President of Germany: Politics and influence

 Though candidates are usually selected by a political party or parties, the president nonetheless is traditionally expected to refrain from being an active member of any party after assuming office.
-Every president to date, except Joachim Gauck (who was an independent), has suspended his party membership for the duration of his term.
+Every president to date, except Joachim Gauck (who was an independent), has suspended their party membership for the duration of their term.
 Presidents have, however, spoken publicly about their personal views on political matters.
-The very fact that a president is expected to remain above politics usually means that when he does speak out on an issue, it is considered to be of great importance.
+The very fact that a president is expected to remain above politics usually means that when they do speak out on an issue, it is considered to be of great importance.
 In some cases, a presidential speech has dominated German political debate for a year or more.

 Reserve powers

 According to article 81 of the German constitution, the president can declare a "Legislation Emergency" and allow the federal government and the Bundesrat to enact laws without the approval of the Bundestag.
-He also has important decisive power regarding the appointment of a chancellor who was elected by plurality only, or the dissolution of the Bundestag under certain circumstances.
+They also have important decisive power regarding the appointment of a chancellor who was elected by plurality only, or the dissolution of the Bundestag under certain circumstances.

-It is also theoretically possible, albeit a drastic step which has not happened since 1949, that the president refuses to sign legislation merely because he disagrees with its content, thus vetoing it, or refuse to approve a cabinet appointment.
+It is also theoretically possible, albeit a drastic step which has not happened since 1949, that the president refuses to sign legislation merely because they disagree with its content, thus vetoing it, or refuse to approve a cabinet appointment.
 In all cases in which a bill was not signed by the federal president, all presidents have claimed that the bill in question was manifestly unconstitutional.
 For example, in the autumn of 2006, President Horst Köhler did so twice within three months.
 Also, in some cases, a president has signed a law while asking that the political parties refer the case to the Federal Constitutional Court in order to test the law's constitutionality.

 Succession

 The Basic Law did not create an office of Vice President, but designated the President of the Bundesrat (by constitutional custom the head of government of one of the sixteen German states, elected by the Bundesrat in a predetermined order of annual alternation) as deputy of the president of Germany (Basic Law, Article 57).
 If the office of president falls vacant, they assume the powers of the president on an acting basis until a successor is elected.
 While doing so, they do not continue to exercise the role of chair of the Bundesrat.
-If the president is temporarily unable to perform his duties (this happens frequently, for example if the president is abroad on a state visit), he can at his own discretion delegate his powers or parts of them to the president of the Bundesrat.
-For example, current President of the Bundesrat Peter Tschentscher deputised President Steinmeier when the latter was on a trip to Asia in early November 2022.
+If the president is temporarily unable to perform their duties (this happens frequently, for example if the president is abroad on a state visit), he can at his own discretion delegate his powers or parts of them to the president of the Bundesrat.
+For example, in early November 2022, then President of the Bundesrat Peter Tschentscher deputised President Steinmeier when the latter was on a trip to Asia.